specklesystems/speckle-docs/user/teklastructures.md

 This connector uses our shared Desktop UI2.
 Read up on general guidelines for usage in the [Desktop UI2 section](https://speckle.community/t/new-desktopui-in-alpha-testing/1851/2).

-**Streams are saved to a textfile that will appear in your model folder titled "Speckle".
+**Projects are saved to a textfile that will appear in your model folder titled "Speckle".
 Do not delete this folder.**

 :::

 ### Filters

 To help you select which elements will be to sent to Speckle, we've built various filters into our Tekla Structures connector.
-Once a filter is set, just click **Send** and all objects passing the filter will be sent to your Stream.
+Once a filter is set, just click **Send** and all objects passing the filter will be sent to your Project.
 Section properties and materials defined within the model will always be sent.

 _Please Note: Elements are sent regardless of whether they are visible or if they were created after setting up the filter._